 Cosmetic Nurses Suggest Skincare Products to Use (and Which to Avoid)

 It seems like every month there's a new skincare product released or recommended.
-The anti-aging market was valued at $44,124 million in 2020 and is expected to rise to $64,043 million by 2026.
+The market for products that promise anti-aging was valued at $44,124 million in 2020 and is expected to rise to $64,043 million by 2026.
 The rise in consumer demand is the major driving force in market growth.

 Cosmetic Nurses Recommend These Holy Grail Products